azizhasanovfake-cpu/Paython-lessons/README.md

 # Paython-lessons
-Paython lessons by Anvar Narzullayev
+Paython lessons by Anvar Narzullayev, homework is here!